 A key aim of the new principles is to establish best practice guidance that the global data and marketing industry can use to strengthen existing self-regulatory privacy initiatives and codes worldwide.
 The principles will help organizations cultivate consumer trust and deliver a better customer experience by adhering to strong privacy principles – from being clear and transparent to respecting individual choices with respect to personal information.

-The CMA is a champion of Data Privacy Day, an international effort held annually on January 28 to create awareness about the importance of respecting privacy, safeguarding data, empowering individuals and enabling trust.
+The CMA is a champion of Data Privacy Week, an international effort to empower individuals and encourage businesses to respect privacy, safeguard data and enable trust.

 For questions or comments about privacy law reform, marketers are encouraged to reach out to Fiona Wilson, CMA’s Director, Public Policy and Chief Privacy Officer.